artlung/aggregate-thumbnail-images/readme.md

 - Add some unit testing

 ## Potential directions
+- Add a way to do this for a page based on child pages featured images
 - Add a way to add a logo to the images
 - Add a way to add a background image to the images
 - Add a way to add a gradient to the images